mk12/blog/posts/caesar-cipher.md

 ---
-title: "Cracking the Caesar cipher"
+title: Cracking the Caesar cipher
-description: "How to crack a Caesar cipher using frequency analysis"
+description: How to crack a Caesar cipher using frequency analysis
-category: "algorithms"
+category: Algorithms
-date: "2015-03-30"
+date: 2015-03-30
 ---

 Whenever I play around with a new language, I always start by writing a program to crack a Caesar cipher.
 This problem is perfect for getting a sense of what it's like to work in a given language.
 It's significantly more interesting than "Hello, World!" but it only takes about a hundred lines to write -- in fact, the line count by itself is a good indication of how expressive the language is.